 by Judith Cameron Wagner

-My Dad, one of only two physicians in a four-county area, worked at least 18 hours a day, seven days a week.
-Twice monthly, while the other doctor covered the practice, he had free time from Saturday noon to 6:00 a.m.
+One of only two physicians in a four-county area, my dad worked at least 18 hours a day seven days a week.
+Twice monthly, while the other doctor covered the practice, he had free time from noon on Saturday to 6:00 a.m.
 Sunday.
 Our family trekked one Saturday monthly over winding, potholed roads to visit grandparents.
-Our night return trip seemed endless.
+Our return trip seemed endless.

-I had received 50 cents too much change; we would return it.
+I had received 50 cents too much change.
+We needed to return it.

 All the way back, when we were so close to home?
 This late?
 Couldn’t we just mail it, or take it next time?

 Yes, Dad explained, it would be honest to send it or take it back next time.
 But although that would be easiest for us, the ticket booth lady must account for *all* money received.
 With money missing, she might be reprimanded or worse, lose her job, so we couldn’t delay.

 I fell asleep long before our car pulled up in front of the theater just after it closed.
 Dad woke me, saying that along with privilege came responsibility: it was my task to return the money.